China key suspect in U.S. satellite hacks: commission

 The report does not spell out the nature of the interference, but says that hackers "achieved all steps required to command" the Terra AM-1 satellite without ever actually exercising that control.

-The interference was disturbing because it could be used to access satellites with more sensitive functions, the commission's draft said.
+The commission said the interference was disturbing because it could be used to access satellites with more sensitive functions.

 "For example, access to a satellite's controls could allow an attacker to damage or destroy the satellite.
 The attacker could also deny or degrade as well as forge or otherwise manipulate the satellite's transmission," the report said.